 top of page

+I was born and grew up in a lovely small city with a lot of rivers and lakes in Jiangsu province, China.
+I later came to the U.S. for graduate school.
 I received my Ph.D. in Organizational Behavior from Stanford Graduate School of Business, where I was lucky to be advised by Prof. Brian Lowery.
 After that, I have been working with Prof. Hazel Markus on research related to culture, creativity, and smart technology.
 My work has been supported by the Stanford Institute for Human-Centered Artificial Intelligence (HAI), Stanford Center on Philanthropy and Civil Society (PACS), and Hasso Plattner Design Thinking Research Program (HPDTRP).

 bottom of page